hoolies/Cohort/README.md

 # Cohort
-These are the scripts and the projects I will make in Cohort It will have three categories:
+These are the scripts and the projects I will make in Cohort.

+It will have three categories:
 1. Python
 1. Bash
 1. GO (Optional)

-# Cohort